How does The Income Tax School compare to other tax schools?

 What does interactive mean?

-What does online mean and how will I know how I am doing?
+What does online grading mean and how will I know how I am doing?

-Online means via the Internet.
-With the online courses, students receive instant feedback on the accuracy of each homework assignment, quiz, and exam.
+With the online tax courses, students receive instant feedback on the accuracy of each homework assignment, quiz, and exam.
 Students must successfully pass each chapter (70% is passing) before they can move on to the next one.
-A minimum cumulative grade point average of 80% or better is required for the Chartered Tax certificate programs.
 When students have a question or comment, they have a direct link to send an email to our instructor support.
-Instructors will respond within two business days – maximum.
+Instructors will respond within two business days.

 How much time do I have to complete a tax course?
 Is there a time frame that I need to finish each chapter or assignment?